21 Employee Engagement Ideas for Remote Teams

 5Appreciate employees more frequently

-Appreciating employees for their work is a good way to keep them motivated and engaged.
+Appreciating employees (esp., in remote culture) for their work is a good way to keep them motivated and engaged.
 Building a powerful connect with them, enhancing their productivity and mental-health.

 However, this also means that as a manager you ought to find team members with low performance and find ways to encourage them.